moq-wg/moq-transport/draft-ietf-moq-transport.md

 If 0, then the Largest Group ID and Largest Object ID fields will not be present.

-* Unused: Set to zero on sending, ignored on receiving.

 * Largest Group ID: the largest Group ID available for this track.
 This field is only present if ContentExists has a value of 1.

 * Largest Object ID: the largest Object ID available within the largest Group ID